WHY ANIMAL CARE MATTERS TO DINERS

 Choose the right labels

-Food labels help improve transparency for your diners, but they can also help operators boost profits.
 Menus with dishes that include animal care claims can expect a median-price-per-dish increase over those that don’t (Datassential 2019, Summer Scoop).
 Additionally, it’s important to treat your menu as a contract between you and your diners.
 When you make a claim or apply a label, it should be 100% accurate.

 LEARN MORE ABOUT ANIMAL CARE

-Visit the Hungry for Better Resource Library for more articles full of valuable insights and tips on food sourcing, sustainability, food waste, and more.
+Visit the Hungry For Better Resource Library for more articles full of valuable insights and tips on food sourcing, sustainability, food waste and more.